ravendb/docs/docs/consumer/advanced/document-metadata.markdown

 There are three ways of doing that:

-* **Explicitly** - after retrieving a `RavenJObject` holding the metadata by calling `session.GetMetadatFor(entity)` method call, you can explicitly manipulate that object and add keys of your own.
+* **Explicitly** - after retrieving a `RavenJObject` holding the metadata by calling `session.Advanced.GetMetadatFor(entity)` method call, you can explicitly manipulate that object and add keys of your own.

-* **Events** - `session.OnEntityConverted` event gives you the hook to modify the document and metadata before it is stored in RavenDB.

 * **Listeners** - `documentStore.RegisterListener(myStoreListener)` provide a way to register an implementation of `IDocumentStoreListener`, which will be called when any session is about to store the entity to RavenDB.

 In each of those approaches, you get an access to the metadata instance, which you can then manipulate for your own needs.
-Common reasons to do this include wanting to add additional information for indexes to index, communicating with a server side bundle or simple have an out of band channel to store additional information about a document.
+Common reasons to do this include wanting to add additional information for indexes to index, communicating with a server side bundle or simply having an out of band channel to store additional information about a document.